vidhimakani74/Fun-translation-app/README.md

 # Fun-translation-app
- A vanillaJS app to translate any sentence.
+ A vanillaJS app to translate any sentence to groot language.